dleeftink/QuickSet/readme.md

 - The hidden [`bits`](#setbits-uintarray) array acts as a backing array to track all integer frequencies in a set.
 - The visible arrays, [`rank`](#setrank-uintarray) and [`stat`](#setstat-uintarray) provide the top-k [`window`](#slot-0--16) of most frequent integers (rank) and values (stat) present in a set.

-Some additional properties describe the internal state of the set.

-> Note that due to being TypedArrays, `rank` and `stat` may contain multiple zeroes depending on how filled top-k slots.
-If `0` is an integer you have previously inserted, you can access this by looking for the first indexed `0` in `rank` and access its value at the same index in `stat`.

 ###### `set.bits: [UintArray]`
 This non-enumerable property contains the backing array (Typed) that stores all integers present in the set as well as their values.